What This Code Means

 Why Are There So Many Similar Codes?

 You might wonder why there isn't just one code for Chronic Obstructive Pulmonary Disease (COPD).
-The ICD-10-CM system uses over 70,000 codes because medical precision matters.
-Different codes capture important details like:
+Respiratory conditions have many codes because breathing problems range from a simple cold to life-threatening emergencies, and treatment varies dramatically.
+The codes capture:

 What This Means for Your Care